Fresh Spring Rolls with Spicy Prawns and Summer Greens

 - 18 cilantro sprigs Add to list

-- 1 cup loosely packed summery greens such as arugula, spinach, watercress, mustard greens, etc. Add to list
+- 1 cup loosely packed summer greens such as arugula, spinach, watercress, mustard greens, etc. Add to list

 Have all of your ingredients prepped and at hand before starting to prepare the rolls.
 Fill a teapot or saucepan with water and bring to a simmer.
 You will dip your rice wrappers in hot — but not simmering — water; the water in your dipping vessel will cool rapidly, so it’s a good idea to have a back-up to replace it.

 Fill a deep pie plate 3/4 full of hot water.
 Hold a rice wrapper with your hands in the 10 o’clock and 2 o’clock position and dip it into the water, spinning the wrapper with your hands, to completely submerge it.
 The wrapper will immediately begin to soften.
-Your goal is to have the wrapper malleable but not so soft it dissolves into a gelatinous, free-form sculpture.
+Your goal is to have the wrapper malleable but not so soft it dissolves.
 When the wrapper has softened to the degree that it is flexible, remove it to a clean work surface and lay it out flat.
 If it is still a little chewy, you can pat or brush some hot water onto its surface and wait a few seconds for it to absorb and soften.
-If it has some wrinkles, worry not.
-Those are just beauty marks!

 Starting in the lower 1/3 of the wrapper, place 2 or 3 prawn halves, curved-side down, on the wrapper.
 Leave yourself at least 1 inch of space at either end to fold it over.
-Layer on a bundle of noodles (about 3 tablespoons or so), then 2 to 3 strips each of cucumber, carrot and red bell pepper.
-Top with 3 cilantro sprigs, a few leaves of summer greens, and finish with a couple slices of avocado.
+Layer on a bundle of noodles (about 3 tablespoons or so), then 2 to 3 strips each of cucumbers, carrots and red bell peppers.
+Top with 3 cilantro sprigs, a few leaves of summer greens and a couple slices of avocado.

 Lift the flap of the rice wrapper closest to you and fold it over the filling, tucking it in tightly with your fingers.
 Continue rolling forward about half way up the wrapper.
 Next, tuck the ends of the wrapper in (like a burrito) and continue rolling, pulling gently backwards to keep the roll tight.